Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Ah, what the heck.
 There’s no need to add this simply-derived stat to a table, but it takes just seconds to do it, so here’s the ST Roll Table enhanced with this modifier.
 (See the full-size, vibrant green PDF download at the end of the article.)

 I’ll call this new score “ST Mod”.
 (Clever!)
 What good is it?
-Say you’ve got a Contest or other roll that calls on a DX-based skill, but you want ST to play a key part as well.
+Say you’ve got a Contest or other roll that calls on a DX-based skill, but you want ST to play a key role as well.
 Add ST Mod to the skill, and you’ve got a skill that’s based equally on agility, technique, and strength.
 (Wrestling and similar skills come to mind as candidates for this treatment.)

 A deeper dive is a matter for some other time.
 For now, consider slapping that ST Mod onto whatever looks interesting.